Configuring AI tools

 Save AI tool configuration.

-The system uses the Entra ID connector to collect user-license data and tag interaction events based on whether the employee uses a free or licensed version of Microsoft Copilot.
+The system uses the Entra ID connector—you must configure—to collect user-license data and tag interaction events based on whether the employee uses a free or licensed version of Microsoft Copilot.

-Nexthink AI Tools collects user-license data for MS Copilot by default, even if you do not configure the MS Copilot connector.
+Nexthink AI Tools collects user-license data for Microsoft Copilot by default, even if you do not configure Microsoft Copilot in AI tools.

 When monitoring usage of Microsoft Copilot, you can filter data by Copilot type: